 Deny and Disavow boldly confronts apologists for the British Empire (including the Prime Minister and Cabinet Secretaries).
 Lester contends that this ‘distancing, denial and disavowal policy is part of a deliberate strategy to refute the claims and resist the demands of those who want recognition and reorganisation’.
 His analysis draws upon thirty years of research and writing and supports BLM’s call for increased awareness of the legacies of structural racism bequeathed by the British Empire.

-Coming in September is Star Turns, an anthology of celebrity interviews by Tim Walker, the award-winning author, broadcaster and columnist.
+Star Turns is an anthology of celebrity interviews by Tim Walker, the award-winning author, broadcaster and columnist.

 Walker has worked for The Observer, the Daily Mail, the Daily Telegraph, the Daily Mirror, The European and The New European.
 He stood as a parliamentary candidate for the Lib Dems in Canterbury in the 2019 general election, before controversially standing down and falling behind his Labour opponent.